filecoin-shipyard/2019-filecoin-network-stats/README.md

 # filecoin-network-stats

-(Deprecated) Dashboard built by Kyokan for tracking network state of the **go-filecoin** devnets in 2019.
+Dashboard built by Kyokan for tracking network state of the **go-filecoin** devnets in 2019.

-This project is no longer active.

-It was used with an earlier go-filecoin node implementation pre-September 2019.
+## Status

+This repository is in a **frozen** state.
+It is not being maintained or kept in sync with the libraries it depends on.
+This library was designed for an early version of _go-filecoin_, which is now known as [Venus](https://venus.filecoin.io/).
+An API client for Lotus can be found at https://github.com/filecoin-shipyard/js-lotus-client-rpc that may be used to build similar functionality.
+Even though work on this repository has been **shelved**, anyone interested in updating or maintaining this library should express their interest on one Filecoin community conversation mediums: <https://github.com/filecoin-project/community#join-the-community>.

+---

 ## Screenshots